altruios/namshubettulpa/public/namshubettuple/restructuring.md

 *He popped his head back out, causing martha to stumble* "FL::One last question: about felix?"
 ~Rossin leaned over to look inside~
-"R::He want's to know if we can trust him."
+'R::He wants to know if we can trust him'
 "M::No."
 *Martha shook her head*
-"R::Martha - just repeated what I say: "
+'R::Martha - just repeated what I say:'
 ~And she did~
 "M::He's been relaxing in Fiji: for the last year.
 I - Rossin, think that he's typical."